 Step 3: Buy currencies

 To buy the selected currencies, they must be exchanged on the so-called „exchanges“ for other (traditional) currencies such as euros or dollars.
 Our recommendation is Coinbase (test report) for Bitcoin, Ethereum and Litecoin and Kraken (test report) and Bitfinex (test report) for Altcoins.
+A good time to buy crypto is during a crisis, read more at Versionfinal.

 Step 4: Wait and see and hold currencies for the long term